 I’ve tried to summarize both Conceptual Metaphor Theory and Lakoff’s model of family politics.
-A more serious discussion of his political model would apply it to an observable phenomena, such as contemporary discourse, but unfortunately, I lack both the time and the energy to do this.
+A more serious discussion of his political model would apply it to an observable phenomena, such as contemporary discourse.
 Regardless of your stance on Lakoff’s model of politics, I hope that the discussion of metaphors and their pervasiveness in everyday life and language use has made you consider just how it is you conceptualize the world.

 Lakoff, G., & Johnson, M. (1980).
 Conceptual metaphor in everyday language.
 The Journal of Philosophy. http://doi.org/10.2307/2025464

 Thibodeau, Paul; Boroditsky, L. (2011).
 Metaphors We Think With: The Role of Metaphor in Reasoning.
 PLoS ONE (2011), 89(3), 493–510. http://doi.org/10.1371/journal.pone.0016782